comtalyst/chronoria/README.md

   - If we somehow lost connection to the database during the process, then the data might be lost
   - The concerns over race conditions from multiple services accessing capsule data at the same time also create a requirement for the concerning capsule data to be deleted immediately when one of the services acquires it (similar to acquiring a lock).
 This is possible through the use of **Entity Framework Core**.
 However, the immediate deletion creates a point in time where the data is on the primary memory only.
   - The resolution might be to use one unified database with the status indicator as a column or to create a routine task that gradually archives data securely.
+- More unit tests coverage (currently they are implemented for sensitive/complex parts only)
+- More automated CI/CD pipeline
 - Other security concerns, if exist

+## Installation
+In `/server`, there are 3(+3 tests) components existed as folders, each representing a **Microsoft Visual Studio** C# project.
+Since all of them are included in a unified solution, you could import the `.sln` file into **Microsoft Visual Studio**.
+And...that's it!
+Note that secret configs are stored in `secrets.json`, which is bound to your machine rather than in this repository.